 tank, melt, and spread this perfect food throughout the tank.

-As you can see above, Michael used an inexpensive but very efficient method
+As you can see above, Rusty used an inexpensive but very efficient method

 for his Red Claw production.